jcraane/AndroidBundleState/README.md

 AndroidBundleState
 ==================

-Libarry which provide utilities which makes handling activity/fragment state more easy and transparent.
+Libary which provide utilities which makes handling activity/fragment state more easy and transparent.

 The BundleStateLib provides a BundleState annotation and corresponding base activities/fragments which process the BundleState annotation.